assiadialeb/gitpulse/docs/index.md

 **GitPulse** is an open-source dashboard designed to analyze developer activity and contribution trends within a GitHub organization.

 I started building it as a **CTO** because I couldn't find a tool that was simple and reliable enough to track the activity of my teams and products.
 GitPulse is a **personal project**, developed during my free time.
 It will evolve based on my availability and interests.
+Most GitHub/Git analytics tools focus on repository-level data.
+GitPulse lets you group multiple repositories into a single logical project — reflecting how real software is built and delivered.
+Perfect for tracking large apps, microservices, or monorepo-like architectures.

 I'm currently building GitPulse **solo**, with no QA team.
 If you encounter bugs or unexpected behavior, **contributions are welcome**—as long as they stay aligned with the spirit of the project: useful, readable, and not overengineered.